Compilation of Final Fantasy VII: Related media

 A novella Hoshi o Meguru Otome (The Maiden Who Travels The Planet) was written by Benny Matsuyama and published in the Final Fantasy VII Ultimania Guide in 2005.
-The story describes Aerith journey through Lifestream during the second half of the original game.
-Despite being authorized by Square Enix the novella is not considered canon and part of the Compilation.
-It is also overlaps and contradicts with the events from "Case of Lifestream - Black & White" story from later novel On the Way to a Smile.
+The story describes Aerith's journey through the Lifestream during the second half of the original game.
+Despite being authorized by Square Enix the novella is disputed by some fans on whether it is canon and part of the Compilation.
+A Square Enix Customer Support e-mail stated that it was official, while others claim the story overlaps and contradicts with the events from "Case of Lifestream - Black & White" story from later novel On the Way to a Smile.
 It was also never officially localized in English, however various fan translations exist.

 A mobile racing game based on a mini game from VII, Final Fantasy VII G-Bike, was released on October 30, 2014, for iOS and Android.
 A western release for the title was planned.
 It was developed by Japan-based developer CyberConnect2 as part of a planned subseries of mobile games based on VIIs mini games.
 While related to VII and the Compilation due to its nature, the developers confirmed that it was not related to nor affected the Compilation itself.
 Due to difficulties delivering continual satisfactory service, G-Bike was shut down in 2015 without seeing a Western release.